 But Raya had other things on her mind this time.
 "So, how’s all this religion stuff workin’ out for ya’?
 I’ve read your stuff.
 I know what you do.”

-I was doubtful on both counts.
+I was surprised by this opening question.
+And I was doubtful on both counts.
 But I had no time to respond.
-She followed with his own spiritual resume, which included "I've never hurt anyone in my life," doing lots of good things for people, not bothering God except when she got in trouble, which wasn't very often, because she could pretty much do everything on his own.
-And the grand finale, "Why do people have to believe what you believe?"
+She followed with her own spiritual resume, which included "I've never hurt anyone in my life," doing lots of good things for people, not bothering God except when she got in trouble, which wasn't very often, because she could pretty much do everything on her own.
+And then the last question, "Why do people have to believe what you believe?"

 This happens all over the earth, in every city and island.
 The sun shines on us all.
 The same winds blow our skiffs up water mountains.
 The same rain drips from our hair.
 And the same berries and fish fill our buckets and spill onto our tables.